Aiven-Labs/Opensearch-OpenAI-RAG-Pattern-with-Python/README.md

-# Implementing a Retrieval Augmented Generation pattern with OpenAI and OpenSearch
+# Implementing a Retrieval Augmented Generation (RAG) pattern with OpenAI and OpenSearch

 Create an [OpenSearch](https://opensearch.org/) datastore from wikipedia zipfiles to use with the OpenAI API for a Retrieval Augmented Generation pattern.